Chapter 18:

 Caleb was still very much dying.

 He was bent slightly forward now, one hand braced against the table.
-I hadn’t noticed he had already walked away from me to grab a drink.
+I hadn’t noticed he had already walked away from kabedon-ing me to grab a drink.
 His face was flushed, eyes were glassy, lips parted and panting like he was reconsidering every life choice that had led him to this rooftop.

 I grabbed a bottle of milk from a separate container and rushed to him.
 ‘Drink.
 Now.
 Before you combust.’

 He smiled the most angelic smile I’d ever seen.
-Even better toothpaste than commercial models.
+Even better than toothpaste commercial models.

 You silly, silly man.
 You were just dying and then now you smile at me like everything is ok?
 Just how much more adorable can you get?